ipfabric/docs/docs/IP_Fabric_Settings/user_management/index.md

 - [Policies](policies.md)
 - [Roles](roles.md)

 IP Fabric supports also **Single Sign On (SSO)** authentication.
-However, it uses **Dex** (A Federated OpenID Connect Provider) and configuration requires besides configuration of Dex service access to 3rd party OpenID providers, hence its configuration is not included in UI.
+It uses **Dex** (A Federated OpenID Connect Provider) and requires configuration of Dex service to access 3rd party OpenID providers.
+This is not yet included in UI.

 For more information follow [Single Sign On (SSO) Authentication](sso.md).